iliyaZelenko/phaser3-snake-cordova/README.md

 ### Building for production

-Perform a build (bundle.js) in `dist` folder with copy assets and html page from src.
+Perform a build (bundle.js) in `www` folder with copy assets and html page from src.

 ```
 npm run build